Angela loves researching new facts, especially those about science and history. She feels that knowledge is essential in growth.

 - I read that book twice.
 (Leí el libro dos veces.) (conjugated - leer (-) -er (+) -í)

-The preterite form is also used when expressing sudden changes in mood (ex: I was afraid to go on stage.) or when giving a chain of events (ex: I started the car, looked in the rearview mirror, and backed out of the driveway.)
+The preterite form is also used when expressing sudden mood changes (ex: I was afraid to go on stage.) or when giving a chain of events (ex: I started the car, looked in the rearview mirror, and backed out of the driveway.)

 When to Use the Imperfect Tense